 Make Like Iron Man: Invented in 2012, the Flyboard is a type of jetpack attached to a personal watercraft that looks a little like a skateboard.
 Water propels riders up to 15 metres in the air and can propel a rider up to 2.5 metres below its surface, making for a crazy wild ride that looks like something from an Iron Man movie.
 Sylvan Lake is one of the best spots in the province to try out the sport of Flyboarding with Alberta Flyboard.

 The Longest Yard: If you’re looking to break the world record for the longest drive, there’s no better spot to do it than hole 11 at The Nursery Golf Course.
 At 782 yards from the back tees, the longest golf hole in Canada is a long par 6, so you may want to consider teeing it forward.
 (BTW – The Guinness World Record for the longest drive in competition play is 515 yards (471 m) and was set by 64-year-old Mike Austin.)

 BRING THIS STORY ALIVE: See if you can beat our Ranchtracker, do your best Iron Man imitation while Flyboarding on Sylvan Lake, hit a ball on Canada’s longest hole or give the Mud Hero obstacle course your best shot.
 For qualified media, we’ll set up an itinerary to test your toughness.
-Contact Debbie Olsen or Liz Taylor for more information.
+Contact Liz Taylor for more information.